Kilkenny's Most Missed Pub - City

 Ormonde Hotel

-Now vote for your Most Missed Pub in the city!
+Now vote for your Most Missed Pub in the country!
 Click here to vote!

 In Kilkenny our well-loved community social centres, pubs, have been closed for weeks now and we’re facing the prospect of not getting back to them for months.